digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-44.md

 <!-- Please keep in mind that the minutes are publicly available.-->

+#### Peter Gorm Larsen
+* Papers for digital twin track at Isola has been published
+* The general assembly of the INTO-CPS Association has been arranged on the 27th of October at Isola
+* Made progress regarding the digital twin book
+* Assisted with the planning of a defence for an IFD application that has been called for the interview round (7th of September)
+* Planned the opening of the Digital Transformation Lab in Skjern on Monday (6th os September)
+* Involved in a couple of new Horizon Europe proposals related to digital twins
+* Gave presentation about digital twins to the Academy of Technical Sciences in Denmark
+* Give a presentation about digital twins in robotics Friday the 3rd of September
+* Give presentation about digital twins for the Danish Engineering Association on the 8th of September
+* In July we had successful review of the DIGITbrain project (including digital twins)
+* In September will have reviews of HUBCAP and UPSIM

 #### Hugo Daniel Macedo
 * Participated in WATEC meeting on future wastewater treatment with nice visit to Marselisborg WTP.